 Since the introduction of the CPTA (Cultural Property Transfer Act), cultural property must be declared as such and in detail at customs.

-The new requirements regarding the import, transit and export, which were introduced by the CPTA, allow cultural property which crosses national borders to be controlled and followed more closely.
+The requirements regarding the import, transit and export, which were introduced by the CPTA, allow cultural property which crosses national borders to be controlled and followed more closely.

 The document “FAQ” published by the Specialized Body for the International Transfer of Cultural Property provides answers to the most frequent questions surrounding the import, transit and export of cultural property to and from Switzerland.